Bebras India 2020 Challenge is now closed!

 Teachers from many schools have reported that this has helped several students gain confidence.

-What does my school need to conduct this challenge?
+What does my school need to conduct this online challenge?

 The only thing your school needs is a connection to the internet and some computers that the students can use to complete the challenge.